 Can BIM be the core of your Green Building strategy?

-Sustainable/green designing is driving a sea of change in the construction industry across the globe.
+Sustainable/green design is driving a sea of change in the construction industry across the globe.
 A Smart Market report says that Green Buildings enjoy an 8% savings in operating cost in the first year itself and that the building asset value also goes up by as much as 7%.
 This World Green Building Trends 2018 Smart Market Report projected that while 27% of the industry was doing “more than 60% of their projects green” in 2021, this number would grow to 47% -i.e. nearly half of all construction projects.

 This can be seen in a couple of different ways.
 One that the trend of Green Buildings is growing.
 These buildings are designed to be inherently more conscious and sustainable in how they use resources.
-They are typically LEED certified and the focus is more on running them “green.”
+They are typically LEED-certified and the focus is more on running them “green.”
 From our perspective, there is, of course, another angle to this too.
 That is, how can the process of construction itself be more environmentally conscious and green.
-This post is about how the architecture, engineering, and construction (AEC) industry can, and indeed already is, leveraging BIM to support and promote the cause of green buildings in all ways.
+This post is about how the architecture, engineering, and construction (AEC) industry can, and indeed already is, leverage BIM to support and promote the cause of green buildings in all ways.

 What is sustainable construction?

 The word ‘sustainable’ has been so overused in the past decade that people have started to cringe at the mere mention of it.
 Everything from buildings to farming is shifting towards sustainability.
 Let’s look at what sustainability in the construction industry means.